-Assigning Interfaces

-Use the Multicast > IGMP Snooping > IGMP Member (Add Static Member) page to Multicast Services to statically assign a multicast service to an interface.
+Assigning Interfaces Use the Multicast > IGMP Snooping > IGMP Member (Add Static Member) page to to Multicast Services statically assign a multicast service to an interface.

-Multicast filtering can be dynamically configured using IGMP Snooping and IGMP Query messages (see "Configuring IGMP Snooping and Query Parameters" on page 512).
+Multicast filtering can be dynamically configured using IGMP Snooping and IGMP Query messages (see "Configuring IGMP Snooping and Query Parameters" on page 578).
 However, for certain applications that require tighter control, it may be necessary to statically configure a multicast service on the switch.
-First add all the ports attached to participating hosts to a common VLAN, and then assign the multicast service to that VLAN group.
+First add all the